Ajn09/CodeAlpha_Voice_Assistant_Project/README.md

 Sending Messages: The assistant can send WhatsApp messages to specified contacts at scheduled times using the pywhatkit library.

-The CodeAlpha Voice Assistant project aims to provide users with a hands-free, intuitive way to interact with their computer and access information, perform tasks, and control applications using natural language commands.
+The Hellona Voice Assistant project aims to provide users with a hands-free, intuitive way to interact with their computer and access information, perform tasks, and control applications using natural language commands.
 It demonstrates the integration of various Python libraries and APIs to create a functional voice assistant with voice recognition, text-to-speech, and AI capabilities.